Basic example#

 rsv2.energy_value_input.set(10)

 Now let’s review some of the input graphically.
-Data such as time series, XY-curves and DataFrames can be plotted with a single line of code using .plot().
+Attributes such as TimeSeries and XY-curves are represented using pd.Series and pd.Dataframe in pandas, and can be plotted with a single line of code using .plot().

 Or they can be plotted in any style and design imaginable using your favorite plotting tools and packages.

-# Plotting the volume/head relation of Reservoir2, including the initial starting point
+# Plotting the volume–level relation of Reservoir2, including the initial starting point

 from scipy.interpolate import interp1d